tc39/code-of-conduct/index.md

 The Committee must agree on a resolution by consensus.
 If the Committee cannot reach consensus, the Committee will turn the matter over to the Ecma ExeCom for resolution.

 Responses will be determined by the Committee on the basis of the information gathered and of the potential consequences.
 It may include taking no further action, issuing a reprimand (private or public), asking for an apology (private or public), or contacting the company that the individual belongs to.
-It could even result in a temporary or permanent exclusion from some of the TC39 working spaces such as mailing lists or IRC.
+It could even result in a temporary or permanent exclusion from some of the TC39 working spaces such as repositories, forums, or chat.
 For any contemplated action other than a reprimand or an apology, the Committee shall inform the Ecma ExeCom.
 Any exclusion needs to follow the process described in the Ecma bylaws.

 Such actions taken by the Committee will be reported as part of the TC39 report to the ExeCom.